research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 #### Import output

-You can import up to 50 publications by providing a list of DOI's, one per line.
+You can import up to 50 publications by providing a list of DOIs, one per line.

 #### Create manually